abuelhassan/gossip-glomers/README.md

 in which case I just retry starting from step 1.

 Note: I had to read a random number to the KV store, so that the last read is consistent as the challenge requires.
+This can be avoided if using the Linearizable KV store!
+But the point of the challenge is to use sequentially consistent stores.